Like most journalists in Copenhagen, I've written about the usual suspects: happiness, hygge, and cycling. (I think it's compulsory.)

 I've written many travel pieces, too, for publications such as Lonely Planet, National Geographic Traveller, Porter & Sail, and several inflight magazines.
 In the past year, I've written about chasing the Northern Lights in Finnish Lapland; the smokehouses of Bornholm; oyster-hunting in Jutland; Denmark's second-largest city, Aarhus; and Sweden's most diverse city, Malmö.

 I enjoy writing about the quirkier side of Scandinavia, too.
 Like Copenhagen Suborbitals—the world's only amateur manned spaceflight programme.
 Or the Danish boarding school that teaches classes through live action role-play.
 Or Denmark's drinking dens, like the bar with a bullet embedded in the wall.

 I've written about Danish design, too, for Freunde von Freunden, Lonely Planet, Oak: The Nordic Journal, and the New York Times, including this story about ceramicists who make tableware for some of Denmark's Michelin-starred restaurants.

-I also write about cities and sustainability for Collectively, the Guardian, Treehugger, and Virgin Unite—the charitable arm of the Virgin Group—and recently started a stint as a writer-in-residence at SPACE10—Ikea's "external future-living lab".
+I've also written about cities and sustainability for Collectively, the Guardian, Treehugger, and Virgin Unite—the charitable arm of the Virgin Group—and I lead the editorial team at SPACE10—Ikea's "external future-living lab".